Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 After eating, I stopped in Journal Standard and Tomorrowland to shop.

-Post Bali (travel guide coming), I went back to Tokyo to fly home.
+After a trip to Bali, I went back to Tokyo to fly home.
 The flights were ridiculously expensive out of Bali to the States, so I got a hopper to Tokyo first and spent the night there.

 Tokyo had a different feel than Osaka, more neighborhood style like New York.
 I found Trunk Hotel through a Condé Nast article, and loved it.
 The boutique hotel is only 15 rooms with cute shops around it.
 I did have to take a taxi to every dinner they suggested, but only about a ten minute ride.